-Tom Campbell, a Toronto-based painter, has been an instructor at the Toronto School of Art since 1989, with teaching stints at Sanford Fleming College, Sheridan College and the ROM.
-Since 2000, he has also travelled to the Aegean island of Ikaria every other spring to teach at the Ikarian Cultural Centre.
+Tom is based in Stratford, ON (was Toronto, ON), and has been an instructor at the Toronto School of Art since 1989.
+He has also taught at Sanford Fleming College, Sheridan College and the ROM.
+Since 2000, he has been travelling to the Aegean island of Ikaria every other spring to teach at the Ikarian Cultural Centre.

 |Introduction to Life Painting||Introduction-Intermediate||View|